Preferred Equity Real Estate Investing: What, Why, & How

 By staggering the projected term of your investments, you can put yourself in position to reclaim capital for reinvestment and/or to have more liquid assets on hand.

-Preferred equity investments held considerable appeal in the quarters prior to the outbreak of COVID-19, as investors sought relatively short target holds and attractive target return profiles amid a low-interest-rate environment and perception that real estate markets were near or at their peak.
+Preferred equity investments held considerable appeal in the quarters prior to the outbreak of COVID-19, as investors sought relatively short target holds and attractive target rates of return amid a low-interest-rate environment and perception that real estate markets were near or at their peak.

 As the post-outbreak recovery progresses, the demand for preferred equity financing and other bridge financing may rebound quickly as underwriting standards of traditional lenders tighten.